 - Court fees.

 SUVs can be more likely to roll over than other types of vehicles and passenger cars.
-There are a number of factors which increase the risk of a rollover crash, including vehicle type, size, and shape.
+There are a number of factors that increase the risk of a rollover crash, including vehicle type, size, and shape.
 SUVs, light trucks, pickup trucks, and vans are taller than most passenger vehicles.
 Vehicles with a higher center of gravity are more likely to roll over when involved in a single-vehicle crash.1

 Rollovers are categorized as either tripped or untripped.
 Almost 95% of single-vehicle rollover accidents are tripped.2 When a vehicle with a higher center of gravity loses contact with the road, including hitting a curb, the vehicle has an increased risk of flipping over.
 Common tripped rollovers involve the SUV hitting an obstacle or change in surface material, including: